Gastronationalism: Kimchi

 Both South Korea and North Korea claim kimchi.
 North Korea argues that South Korea's decreasing consumption (and increasing commercialization of production) is proof that the dish is more strongly associated with North Korea.
 Traditional kimchi-making in South Korea in 2013 was given Intangible Cultural Heritage status by UNESCO and in 2015 in North Korea.

 Japan also has interested itself in kimchi, arguing with South Korea over the Codex Alimentarius Commission's (CAC) international standardization of the dish, a disagreement often called the kimchi war.
 Japan produced and exported an instant version of kimchi, which South Korea argued should not be called kimchi due to the lack of fermentation.
 During the 1996 Atlanta Olympics, Japan proposed making kimuchi, the Japanese name of the dish, an official food of the Olympics.
 In 2001 the CAC adopted an international standard which requires fermentation in order for a product to be exported as kimchi.

-China has also claimed kimchi, which in China is called pao cai, which is also the name of a similar traditional Sechuan pickle.
+China has also claimed kimchi, which in China is called pao cai, which is also the name of a similar traditional Sichuanese pickle.
 In 2020 the International Organization for Standardization (ISO) announced regulations for the Sechuan pao cai.
 Although the ISO stated in the listing that the regulations did not apply to kimchi, China's state-run Global Times called it "an international standard for the kimchi industry led by China".

 South Korea has called out as appropriation both the Japanese and Chinese marketing of the dish.